 3. For Better Prints

-4. Higher Dynamic range
+4. Higher Dynamic Range

-RAW image has a higher dynamic range than the compressed JPEG.
-This has helped me in many situations to get good images after processing.
+A RAW image will have a higher dynamic range than a compressed JPEG.
+This feature has helped me in many situations to get good images after processing.

-5. Helps to choose Color Space of our choice
+5. Helps to Choose Color Space

 6. White Balance Correction

 Sometimes, it is tricky to get the right white balance in certain lighting conditions .

 In such situations, if you use the JPEG file format, you will not be able to change the color temperature later easily.

 In such conditions, shooting in RAW format is a better option.
 Set the white balance to AWB (Auto White Balance) mode.
 If the camera fails to set the right color temperature, we can easily fix it during the editing stage.